Swedish invasion of Saxony: Occupation of Saxony

 The estates in Saxony were forced to pay large contributions, while the Swedish regiments were spread out in several towns and cities all around Altranstädt.
 The army was replenished with new recruits, mainly from Sweden but also Silesia.
-Its stay in Saxony remained mostly peaceful; some early atrocities were committed, especially by the Wallachians and other Poles, which obliged Charles to issue strict disciplinary mandates to his troops.
+Its stay in Saxony remained mostly peaceful; some early atrocities were committed, especially by the Wallachians and other Poles, which obliged Charles XII to issue strict disciplinary mandates to his troops.

-On 20 October, Augustus despatched letters from Pietrykaw, Lithuania, in which he finally ratified the treaty in secrecy.
+On 20 October, Augustus despatched letters from Pyetrykaw, Lithuania, in which he finally ratified the treaty in secrecy.
 On 29 October, however, while trying to hide his intentions from the Russians, he was drawn into a battle against Mardefelt's Swedish–Polish corps at Kalisz, which was destroyed.
 Charles XII, furious over these news, published the treaty on 26 November and demanded the release of the Swedish prisoners.
 Augustus then rode to Saxony, where the two rulers met for the first time on 17 December, at Günthersdorf.
 A new force of 8,000 men under Ernst Detlof von Krassow was sent into Greater Poland to protect it against the Russians.

 Augustus had fulfilled most of the significant peace terms by the end of March 1707, apart from handing over the Russians.
 Before leaving Saxony, Charles XII called upon the Grand Alliance to recognize both the treaty and Leszczyński as the new king of Poland.
 The occupation gave him a certain power position, since the Alliance had to commit troops to the Saxon border which restrained their war efforts against France.
 In 1707, Prussia and Hannover, followed by the Holy Roman Emperor Joseph I and several minor German princes, recognized Leszczyński.

-A dispute between Charles XII and Joseph I soon arose, mainly concerning the Russians who had fled into Joseph's territory; Charles demanded their hand-over, according to the Treaty of Altranstädt.
+A dispute between Charles XII and Joseph I soon arose, mainly concerning the Russians who had fled into Joseph's territory; Charles XII demanded their hand-over, according to the Treaty of Altranstädt.
 To avoid provoking the Tsar, Joseph secretly gave the Russians passports and instructed them to flee, before staging a fruitless cavalry pursuit.
-Charles, not fooled by the stunt, expelled Joseph's ministers at Altranstädt in response.
-The growing disaffection between the two rulers brought them to the brink of war; Joseph attempted to create a new anti-Swedish coalition, while Charles signed a defence pact with Frederick I of Prussia on 16 August.
+Charles XII, not fooled by the stunt, dismissed Joseph's ministers in response.
+The growing disaffection between the two rulers brought them to the brink of war; Joseph attempted to create a new anti-Swedish coalition, while Charles XII signed a defence pact with Frederick I of Prussia on 16 August.

 The situation was resolved with the Treaty of Altranstädt (1707) on 1 September, as Joseph I's allies persuaded him into making concessions to speed up Charles XII's departure from Saxony.
 The Protestants in Silesia had their rights restored according to the Peace of Westphalia—it was a compensation for Joseph's failure to hand over the Russians.
-Furthermore, Charles was promised that England and the Dutch Republic would recognize the previous treaty.
-Charles departed Altranstädt the same day, with an army that was well-rested and larger than ever before.
-The Russian campaign ended with its destruction in the Battle of Poltava and the subsequent Swedish Surrender at Perevolochna.
+Furthermore, Charles XII was promised that England and the Dutch Republic would recognize the previous treaty.
+It is estimated that the Swedish occupation had cost Saxony 35 million Reichsthaler.
+Charles XII departed Altranstädt the same day, with an army that was well-rested and larger than ever before.
+The Russian campaign ended with its destruction at Poltava and Perevolochna.